King-Darius/LofiSymphony/README.md

 ### System requirements for audio rendering
 The launcher provisions every Python dependency automatically, but FluidSynth-based audio still depends on a native `fluidsynth` executable and a General MIDI soundfont.
+Official builds now fetch a pre-vetted FluidSynth runtime **and** the TimGM6mb General MIDI soundfont (GPL-2) during packaging so the app is ready to render audio immediately.
+Set `LOFI_SYMPHONY_SKIP_SOUNDFONT=1` before building if your redistribution policy cannot accept GPL assets, and use `LOFI_SYMPHONY_FLUIDSYNTH` / `LOFI_SYMPHONY_SOUNDFONT` at runtime to override the bundled binary or `.sf2` with a custom path.
-Install those once per machine using the guidance below, then the app will pick them up on every launch.
+Other platforms can install the executable manually using the guidance below—once present, the app will pick everything up on each launch.

 - **Windows** – install the prebuilt binaries from the official FluidSynth releases (e.g. [GitHub downloads](https://github.com/FluidSynth/fluidsynth/releases)) or via Chocolatey: `choco install fluidsynth`.